-The Rangers were now 4 goals up on the Canadiens, with Montreal in Chicago facing the division leading Black Hawks in the final game with their playoff berth on the line.
-The Habs would need to win or score five goals in the loss.The Blackhawks also had something to play for - first place - and they weren't about to roll over.
+The Rangers were now four goals up on the Canadiens, with Montreal in Chicago facing the division leading Chicago Black Hawks in the final game with their playoff berth on the line.
+The Habs would need to win or score five goals in the loss.The also had something to play for - first place - and they weren't about to roll over.

-In an even more ridiculous oddity, Montreal, the defending Cup champs, had 92 points, the most ever at that time for a non playoff team.
+In an even more ridiculous oddity, Montreal, the defending Stanley Cup champions, had 92 points, the most ever at that time for a non-playoff team.
 It was also more than the West Division champion St. Louis Blues, who topped out with 86.
-Three sub .500 teams, Pittsburgh, Minnesota, and Oakland, with 64, 60, and 58 points respectively, were in the playoffs.
+Three sub .500 teams — Pittsburgh, Minnesota, and Oakland, with 64, 60, and 58 points respectively — were in the playoffs.

 "It was unbelievable," former Montreal enforcer John Ferguson recalls.
 "We always thought the Red Wings laid down and allowed the Rangers to score all those goals.
 And there was a bone to pick between us for years after that."

 "Why should I tell my guys to go out there and bang their heads against the wall?
 I can rest my players if I want to.
-That's my prerogative", said Abel, whose perogatives never included showing up with class on the night in question.
+That's my prerogative," said Abel, whose prerogatives never included showing up with class on the night in question.

 I don't know how many empty net goals Chicago got on us that night," Ferguson says.
 "But I think it was six, or something like that."